Flintmere · State of Shopify catalogs · v1 · May 2026

 The v1 cohort is the stores FlintmereBot could read politely.
 A meaningful share of the Shopify market — mostly the larger catalogs sitting behind enterprise bot-management — returns a block before any product page loads.
 Those same blocks apply to ChatGPT, Perplexity, and every other AI shopping agent that comes knocking.
 So if a store isn’t in this sample, the agent reading its catalog today is getting the same answer: nothing.
 That’s the gap this research measures from both sides.

 Run a free scan.
-Your score sits inside the next monthly refresh.
+Your score sits inside the next refresh.

 Scans initiated by store owners are tagged separately from FlintmereBot crawls and contribute to next month’s aggregates.
 You keep your report; we keep the anonymised score.
 The more stores in the dataset, the tighter the benchmark becomes for everyone.